daaavid/SwiftFontIcons/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SwiftFontIcons.svg?style=flat)](http://cocoapods.org/pods/SwiftFontIcons)

 ## Usage
-Use is easy as pie; type the icon code you want to use followed by `.zmdi` or `.fa` and then `.icon` or `.image`.
+Use is easy as 🍰; type the icon code you want to use followed by `.zmdi` or `.fa` and then `.icon` or `.image`.
 This will return an optional String and UIImage, respectively.
 If you're using `.icon`, remember to set the font for the label / button / whatever beforehand.

 ```
 label.font = .zmdi(size: 20)